TobiasGlaubach/pydocmaker/README.md

 - **NOTE:** some functions will try to call pandoc and fall back if not found.
-- **NOTE:** exporting PDFs need optional dependencies, such as either a latex compiler or Microsoft Word, or Libreoffice.
+- **NOTE:** exporting PDFs by default works using "typst".
+All other engines need optional dependencies, such as either a latex compiler or Microsoft Word, or Libreoffice.

 Full documentation at https://pydocmaker.readthedocs.io/en/latest/